 This trip is based from a traditional Norwegian Rorbu (fishing hut) on the small island of Svinøya near Svolvær.
 These large rorbu cabins give a balance between traditionally dwellings and modern day standards and comfort.
 More importantly the ski touring starts close to the cabins with the excellent ski summits within easy reach by a small drive.

 Many of the days are shorter it terms of vertical distance than we are used to in the alps, giving plenty of time for another lap or small variations.

 The Lofoten Team

 This trip is lead by James and Alison Thacker.

 Maximum 6 people.
 The minimum number for this trip to run is 1.
 Ratio is 1:6.

 - 6 days ski guiding with IFMGA Mountain Guide

 - Transfer to and from Svolvær Airport.

-- Accommodation (ensuite twin rooms) and food on a full board board basis (inc. packed lunch) at Børsen Spiseri.
+- Accommodation (twin rooms) and food on a full board board basis (inc. packed lunch) at Børsen Spiseri.